 But do use this list as a springboard for developing your own criteria for curriculum planning.
 It will help as you face this admittedly daunting task each year.

 Also, I hope this will reassure some of you that we don’t have to go looking for the most advanced or complicated curriculum all the time, or even at all.
 It’s OK to choose what will work easily for your family.

 In our homeschool we ended up with a lot of textbooks and workbooks that could be done mostly at home — even for high school.
 We had very few online classes, and we did no dual enrollment, AP, or honors courses AT ALL.
 And yet those of my kids who have graduated have all gotten into college just fine and received merit scholarships to boot.
 So don’t stress over doing all. the. stuff, ok?

-But wait, there’s more!
-And it’s not a Ginsu knife! 🙂
+But wait, there’s more help for your curriculum planning!
+And it’s not a Ginsu knife!
+LOL!

-Hey, while you’re doing the curriculum research thing, would you like a way to record all your findings about a particular curriculum — what people say about it, where it can be purchased, pricing, etc.?
-I’ve made a new printable form to help you do just that!
+Hey, while you’re doing the curriculum planning thing, would you like a way to record all your findings about a particular curriculum — what people say about it, where it can be purchased, pricing, etc.?
+I’ve made a printable form to help you do just that!

 It’s purple and pretty and has space to write down all your notes as you decide what to use for next year.
 You can print multiple copies and use it for every subject.
 And if you hang onto them, then if something doesn’t work with a curriculum you’ve chosen, you can go back to your completed forms to pick out a Plan B!